How to Navigate Fall Accounting Firm Recruitment for Students

 Calendar-Planning-556x312

-Stay informed on important dates and deadlines
+Stay informed of important dates, deadlines, and events

 • The recruitment process starts

-• Firms begin accepting applications
+• Firms begin accepting student applications

 • Candidate interviews start